 Ah, spring.
 It’s a time for renewal and a good time to take stock.
-In the first full week of a new month, maybe this is an ideal opportunity to check in with your small business plan?
+Perhaps it’s also an ideal opportunity to check in with your small business plan?
 Many people consider this time of year as one to shift perspectives or change things up, which could translate to profits for your business.
 It’s a chance for you to take the bull by the horns and whip your company into shape.
 As the flowers start to bloom and warmer weather makes us all look ahead to better days, what are your spring business plans?

 Ask Yourself This…